Python-Test-Engineer/evaluating-ai-agents/docs/evaluation/overview.md

 The experts say this will reveal many things, notably whether the LLM and us are not on the same page in the evaluation process.
 We can then change the prompt.

+Getting judge to give its reasoning is vital to check judging is on the mark.

 ## Scoping